Nathifa Greene

 Academic Focus

-Prof. Greene incorporates contemporary problems and students' concerns into her teaching, drawing upon Western philosophical traditions as well as transnational and decolonial perspectives in her course design.
+Prof. Greene incorporates contemporary problems and students' concerns into her teaching, providing a broader view of philosophy beyond hegemonic Western philosophical traditions.
+Transnational and decolonial perspectives are key elements of her course design.

 Major collaborations with faculty and staff across the College since 2016:

-- First Year Seminar "Sorry, Not Sorry" (This FYS focuses on apologies, using the apology as an introduction to moral problems of conflict, reconciliation, and restorative justice)
+• First Year Seminar "Sorry, Not Sorry" (This seminar uses the apology as a lens to study moral questions of conflict, reconciliation, and restorative justice)

-Prof. Greene is also proficient in several languages, and is eager to develop opportunities for students to earn academic credit in philosophy translation through the College's Cultures and Languages Across the Curriculum program.
+Prof. Greene is also proficient in four languages, and is eager to develop opportunities for students to earn academic credit in philosophy translation through the College's Cultures and Languages Across the Curriculum program.

 After completing her Ph.D. at Stony Brook University (State University of New York), Prof. Greene taught at American University in Washington DC before joining the Gettysburg College faculty in 2016.
 Greene is particularly enthusiastic about this return to the liberal arts tradition, since Gettysburg College is her alma mater.